Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Results

 \subsection{Calibrating the perturbative baseline: filter-function estimates versus \texorpdfstring{\heom{}}{HEOM} ground truth}

 The filter function formalism predicts gate infidelity via the first-order perturbation integral

-where all quantities are defined in Methods~(\S\ref{sec:meth:ff}) and Supplementary Information~(\S\ref{si:ff_method}).
+where all quantities are defined in Methods~(\S\ref{sec:meth:ff}) and Supplementary Information~(SI Sec.~\ref{supp:si:ff_method}).
 Both calculations share the same Hamiltonian, bath density, and fidelity metric; only the dynamics solver differs.
-At the Ramsey $T_{2}^{*}/2$ evaluation point, the perturbative expansion yields $\sim 10^{-13}$---\textbf{$>$12 orders of magnitude below} the \heom{} ground truth ($\sim$0.27; Fig.~\ref{fig:ff_breakdown}a), consistent with the perturbative boundary identified for slow correlated baths~\cite{cerfontaine2021,hangleiter2021,barnes2016}.
+At the Ramsey $T_{2}^{*}/2$ evaluation point, the perturbative expansion yields $\sim 10^{-13}$, over 12 orders of magnitude below the \heom{} ground truth ($\sim$0.27; Fig.~\ref{fig:ff_breakdown}a), consistent with the perturbative boundary identified for slow correlated baths~\cite{cerfontaine2021,hangleiter2021,barnes2016}.
 The collapse is uniform: FF varies by $<$2\% across all six waveform/\dac{} configurations and three coupling tiers.
 Counter-intuitively, the \heom{} infidelity itself \emph{decreases} with coupling (0.270\,$\to$\,0.236, Tier-0\,$\to$\,Tier-2; Fig.~\ref{fig:ff_breakdown}b).
 Each tier is evaluated at its respective $T_{2}^{*}/2$, where stronger coupling drives increasingly Gaussian-like coherence decay; because a Gaussian envelope retains more coherence than an exponential one at $t=T_{2}^{*}/2$ ($e^{-1/4}$ vs.\ $e^{-1/2}$), the measured infidelity converges toward the Gaussian limit $1-e^{-1/4}\approx 0.221$.
-Quantitatively, the non-perturbative regime corresponds to $\chi = -\ln(1-\varepsilon) \sim O(1)$ at $T_2^*/2$ ($\chi \approx 0.27$--$0.32$), where the first-order cumulant expansion fails; all three tiers satisfy this condition, and the compiled-pulse restriction to Tier-0 reflects fit quality ($R^2 > 0.99$), not a non-perturbative boundary.
+This breakdown is the quantitatively calibrated form of an expected perturbative limitation, not a new effect.
+The operational criterion for the non-perturbative regime follows from the cumulant (Magnus) expansion of the decoherence function \mbox{$\chi = -\ln(1-\varepsilon)$}: writing \mbox{$\chi = \chi^{(1)} + \chi^{(2)} + \cdots$}, the leading term \mbox{$\chi^{(1)}$} is precisely the first-order filter-function integral of Eq.~\eqref{eq:ff_infidelity}.
+Truncating at first order is controlled by the relative size of the neglected term, \mbox{$\chi^{(2)}/\chi^{(1)}$}; for the present Gaussian \mbox{$1/f$} bath this ratio grows with \mbox{$\chi^{(1)}$} itself, so once the accumulated phase reaches \mbox{$\chi \sim O(1)$} at \mbox{$T_2^*/2$} (here \mbox{$\chi \approx 0.27$--$0.32$}) the second-order contribution is no longer negligible and the first-order estimate ceases to be quantitatively reliable.
+All three tiers satisfy this condition; the compiled-pulse restriction to Tier-0 reflects fit quality \mbox{$(R^2 > 0.99)$}, not a non-perturbative boundary.
+The resulting \mbox{$>$12-order} gap between first-order theory and exact \heom{} dynamics is thus consistent with the perturbative boundary already anticipated for slow correlated baths; what is new here is its calibration against exact dynamics, not the existence of the breakdown itself.